wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 !!! note
     Be mindful that different on-chain systems may have different VAA parsers, resulting in different names/symbols on different chains if the string is long or contains invalid UTF8.

-An essential detail of the token bridge is that an attestation is required before a token can be transferred.
-Without knowing a token's decimal precision, Chain B cannot correctly mint the correct amount of tokens when processing a transfer.
+Without knowing a token's decimal precision, Chain B cannot correctly mint the number of tokens when processing a transfer.
+For this reason, the token bridge requires an attestation for each token transfer.

 ### Token + Message